vanishah30/lumia-cypress-tester-new/README.md

-# lumia-cypress-tester-new
+# lumia-cypress-tester
-Demo of Github actions with cypress and cucumber
+ Demo of Github actions with cypress + cucumber